tarababa/info_display/README.md

 Data from all three sources is pulled together to provide as accurate loadshedding information, for a suburb, as possible.
 Using the up and down buttons one can view the current schedule and status for the configured suburbs.
-Pressing the select button changes the function of the up and down buttons so that one can move through the load-shedding schedules of the chosen suburb for the following days and current load-shedding stage.
+Pressing the select button changes the function of the up and down buttons so one can move through the load-shedding schedules of the chosen suburb for the following days and current load-shedding stage.
 Pressing the select button again returns the function of the up and down buttons to normal.